 As Associate Director for Computation at Lawrence Livermore National Laboratory (LLNL), Dona L.

-Crawford leads the Laboratory's high performance computing efforts.
-This includes managing a staff
+Crawford led the Laboratory's high performance computing efforts.
+This included managing a staff

 who develop and deploy an integrated computing environment for petascale simulations of complex

 physical phenomena such as understanding global climate warming, clean energy creation, biodefense,

 and non-proliferation.
 This environment included high performance computers, scientific

 visualization facilities, high-performance storage systems, network connectivity, multi-resolution

 data analysis, mathematical models, scalable numerical algorithms, computer applications, and